lplacey/hello-world/README.md

-## hello-world
+## Hello-World

-Hi Humans!
+Hello, rest of humanity!

 I like Node.js and Angular.
-Tacos on the moon are superior to Earth tacos.
+Earth politics are ridiculous!